About the Library

 18. Lac du Flambeau, Bad River, La Courte Oreilles and Red Cliff Chippewa Indians and Potawatomi Indians 1933- 1935.

+The State of Michigan has a website on Native American Genealogy.
 The difficulty in obtaining accurate population counts of Native Americans over the years in the Census (and other counts) is such that The National Archives has created a lengthy webpage explaining it.
 A good article to read posted on that webpage is Native Americans and the Census, 1860-1890 by James P. Collins.

 Additional statistical data on population (as well as other subjects listed here) can be found in the Statistics portion of the library's Electronic Reference Sources webpage.

 Measuring America: the decennial censuses from 1790 to 2000.
 Includes questionnaires and instructions and histories of each census.
 In Government Documents (C 3.2:M 46/2) and online.
 A shorter read (at only 13 pages) is Factfinder for the Nation: History and Organization.